bankless-academy/bankless-academy/public/lesson/dex-aggregators.md

 LESSON TITLE: DEX AGGREGATORS
 DATA LOCATION: https://app.banklessacademy.com/lessons/dex-aggregators.md
 PROTOCOL VERSION: 0.001
-LAST UPDATED: 30/05/2023
+LAST UPDATED: 01/06/2023
 __________________________________________________________________________________________________________________________________________________________

    << LESSON START >>

-# **Introduction**
+# Introduction

-`Decentralized Exchange`s (DEXs) eliminate the costs of intermediaries and save Explorers money when trading assets.
+`Decentralized Exchanges` (DEXs) eliminate the costs of intermediaries and save Explorers money when trading assets.

 But did you know, Explorer, that there’s more ways to save with DeFi technology?
 Using `DEX aggregators`, you can scan all possible trades on various DEX platforms simultaneously and execute the best trade route — all in one action.
 They help you get the best deal when doing a token `swap`.
 Just like airline flight aggregators help you find the cheapest flight, DEX aggregators help you maximize the value of your trade.